-The unemployment rate for Yellowstone County has declined to 2.8% as of June 30, 2022, as compared to 3.7% as of June 30, 2021.
+The unemployment rate for Yellowstone County has declined to 2.7% as of June 30, 2023, as compared to 2.8% as of June 30, 2022.
 Generally, the diversity provided by local energy, retail, medical, and agriculture businesses help stabilize employment swings in our region.
 Unemployment rates are a bit less useful as the country has emerged from the COVID-19 pandemic.
-A large number people have yet to re-enter the workforce since that contraction of our economy.
+A large number of people have yet to re-enter the workforce since that contraction of our economy.
 Much of this is due to generous federal spending for extended benefits that have provided some the opportunity to remain out of the workforce.
-If a recession materializes in the second half of 2023, unemployment rates will likely rise regardless of anyone's ability or desire to remain on the sidelines as to employment.